itsadityakr/awesome-windows/Raspberry Pi 5 Setup on Windows/readme.md

 # Raspberry Pi 5 Setup on Windows (Headless via WiFi)

 This guide walks you through setting up Raspberry Pi OS on a Raspberry Pi 5 using Raspberry Pi Imager, Angry IP Scanner, PuTTY, and VNC Viewer.
-This method allows configuration without the need for a monitor, keyboard, or mouse.
+Additionally, it includes instructions for using a mobile hotspot as a fallback SSH connection, ensuring consistent access even if your WiFi changes.

 ## Prerequisites